Skip to Main Content

 Shelia Michaels 2024 Humanitarian 4x5

-The director of the BookBag program and former school librarian will be recognized at Springfield’s National Philanthropy Day celebration on Tuesday, Nov.
-19.
+The director of the BookBag program and former school librarian was recognized at Springfield’s National Philanthropy Day celebration on Nov.
+19, 2024.

 Sheila Michaels has been named the Humanitarian of the Year for promoting literacy and access to information for youth and families in Christian County.